JuniperPhoton/PageView.SwiftUI/README.md

 ## Example

-This repo includes a example app, navigate to [this](https://github.com/JuniperPhoton/PageView.SwiftUI/tree/main/PageViewSample) to know more.
+This repo includes an example, please navigate to [this](https://github.com/JuniperPhoton/PageView.SwiftUI/tree/main/PageViewSample) to know more.

 ## Limitations